 The Company's executive compensation program is comprised of both fixed and variable components.
 The variable components are designed to incentivize and reward performance and include both non-equity and equity incentive plans.
 The three basic elements of the executive compensation program are base salary, annual cash incentive plans and long-term incentive plans, which may utilize equity and cash.
-The Company also provides other elements of compensation consisting of benefits, perquisites and retirement plans.
-NEOs' at-risk pay ranges from approximately 66.5% to 75.9% of total direct compensation.
+The Company also provides other elements of compensation consisting of benefits, retirement plans and perquisites.